-They are afraid leaky brain syndrome has become a hidden epidemic that nobody knows about and experts don’t want to talk about.
+They are afraid a leaky brain has become a hidden epidemic that nobody knows about and experts don’t want to talk about.
 And because they are unable to find solid answers to their questions, they are becoming afraid.
-If you are one of these people who has been asking, what is leaky brain syndrome, without receiving the answers you need, you’ve come to the right place.
-We’re here not only to answer the question, what is leaky brain syndrome, but also to give you the information you need to heal this condition.
+If you are one of these people who has been asking, about brain inflammation without receiving the answers you need, you’ve come to the right place.
+We’re here not only to answer the question, but also to give you the information you need to heal this condition.

 But when the blood-brain barrier is compromised, all manner of dangerous substances freely make their way through the barrier and right into the brain.
 Once there, they activate the microglia cells causing inflammation, which leads to many mental and physical problems.
 Why is inflammation such a big deal?